mknauff2/github-games/README.md

 Here is how you play the game:
 1. Press the space bar to get started.
+2. Press the up arrow to rotate the shape.

 >> _*SUPPORTED BROWSERS*: Chrome, Firefox, Safari, Opera and IE9+_